ArbitRandomUser/javisexamples/readme.md

 Some examples of Javis.jl

-note that you will have to checkout the moresvg\_partialdraw branch from my fork of Javis for these scripts to work.
+Note that you will have to checkout the moresvg\_partialdraw branch from my fork of Javis for these scripts to work.

 dvdanim.jl imports dvdlogo.svg and animates it moving around like the dvd screensaver (touching all corners